iitrabhi/documentation/_doc/index.rst

 PyProDoc: Python Project Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This project is intnded to explain the documentation process of python projects.

-This documentation is organized into a couple sections:

-* :ref:`intro` - Containing the introduction, prerequisites, and documentation process.
-* :ref:`install`
-* :ref:`modules`
+Go through the :ref:`intro` section if you are new to Sphinx.
+It is containing the detailed information about prerequisites and documentation process.
+Section :ref:`modules` still in the development and :ref:`modules` is the documentation generated through the python scripts available in `documentation <https://github.com/iitrabhi/documentation>`_ repository.

 .. _intro: